 Besides this, there are various products that Jio and Facebook already have, and they can mutually benefit from each other’s product.

 - Mobile Gaming: Jio has reformed the gaming world in India, with its free data and easy accessibility.
 Facebook has recently launched its streaming app, with its recent collaboration Jio can encourage gamers to choose the Facebook streaming app which will help to attract more new gamers hailing from India.
-A lot of them that bet online go to betting sites in india.

 - Payments: This strategic deal will facilitate Facebook as recently Facebook-backed WhatsApp has secured approval to roll out its digital payment service in India to compete with Google Pay and Paytm.